dylhmn/Autoclicker/README.md

 # Autoclicker

-This auto clicker uses a terminal.
-It is an experiment with hotkey event handling.
+This auto clicker is an experiment with hotkey event handling.

 Suitable for gaming and misc applications.